 We urge you to watch Elliot’s speech here.

-Catch us at Infosec’s 25th anniversary in June 2020.
-We anticipate gaining more key insights on the trajectory of the cybersecurity industry, continually delivering innovative solutions for companies risk and security needs – And, as always, we hope to see you there!
+The team looks forward to seeing you again at InfoSecurity Europe 2021.
+We anticipate gaining more key insights on the trajectory of the cybersecurity industry, continually delivering innovative solutions for companies risk and security needs – And, as always, we hope to speak to you there!